tilburgsciencehub/website/content/tutorials/more-tutorials/github-copilot/github-copilot.md

 {{% tip %}}

-Re-load the swiss dataset to work on the original one, othwerwise you would be running the above code on the modified one.
+Re-load the swiss dataset to work on the original version, othwerwise you would be running the above code on the modified one.

 {{% /tip %}}